apify/fingerprint-injector/README.md

 })();
 ```
 ## Advanced usage with the Browser pool hooks system
 This approach handles injection for both incognito context and persistent context.
+It is also prepared for usage with both playwright nad puppeteer.

 ```js
 const { BrowserPool, PlaywrightPlugin, PuppeteerPlugin } = require('browser-pool');